-Many of the donations that you will receive through Facebook will be first-time donors.
+Many of the donations that you will receive through Facebook will be from first-time donors.
 This is because Facebook fundraising offers nonprofits a powerful way to reach new people.
 It also makes it easy for them to donate.

 Facebook also takes steps to protect the privacy of donors.
-Unless the donor opts-in to allow Facebook to provide this information, you will not be able to get their contact information.
+Unless the donor opts in to allow Facebook to provide this information, you will not be able to get their contact information.
 This is a clear disadvantage compared to driving people to your website’s donation page.

-Facebook provides ways to reach out to the supporters without providing their contact information directly to you.
+Facebook provides ways to reach out to supporters without providing their contact information directly to you.
 By using On-Facebook Donation Ads, you will have the ability to target previous fundraiser creators and previous donors with ads.
 This is the most direct way for your organization to re-engage with previous fundraiser creators and donors.
 Yes, Facebook charges nonprofits for the privilege of connecting with these donors.

-On the flipside, if your nonprofit has not budgeted some funds for social media advertising, it’s likely missing important opportunities to connect with the many people who care about what your nonprofit is doing but do not yet appreciate — or even know about – the organization.
+On the flip side, if your nonprofit has not budgeted some funds for social media advertising, it’s likely missing important opportunities to connect with the many people who care about what your nonprofit is doing but do not yet appreciate — or even know about – the organization.

-To use these ads effectively, use them to promote the calls-to-action that will motivate potential donors to give you their contact information.
-These might include event registrations, direct donations, volunteer opportunities and others.
+To use these ads effectively, use them to promote the calls to action that will motivate potential donors to give you their contact information.
+These might include event registrations, direct donations, volunteer opportunities, and others.